-Moreover, as the weather, pizza and gelato they just get better moving from North to South.
-The most authentic pizza can be eaten in Napoli were it was originally invented, while the most tasty gelato can be eaten in Sicily, even thought, nowadays, Sicilian Ice cream shop style can be found everywhere.
+Just as the weather gets better from North to South, so do the pizza and gelato.
+The most authentic pizza can be eaten in Napoli were it was originally invented, while the tastiest gelato can be eaten in Sicily, even though, nowadays, Sicilian style ice- cream shops can be found everywhere.

-Since the secret of Italian food is simplicity, when ordering pizza you must ask for a Margherita (only tomato and mozzarella, better if Buffalo mozzarella, which is a mozzarella made from the milk of buffalo cow that live only in the South) and when ordering a gelato just go for chocolat, cream, and seasonal fruit flavours.
-If the gelato maker (gelataio, in Italian) is good it can not get any better than this.
+Since the secret of Italian food is simplicity.
+When ordering pizza you should ask for a Margherita, this is only tomato and mozzarella.
+Even better is Buffalo mozzarella, which is a mozzarella made from the milk of buffalo, that only live in the South) When ordering a gelato just go for chocolate, cream, and seasonal fruit flavours.
+If the gelato maker (gelataio) is good, it doesn’t get any better than this.

-In Italy, every region has its traditional costume, however, nowadays, people wear traditional costume only during special celebration (often link to Agricultural event such as the end of the harvest season) and historical parade.
+In Italy, each region has a traditional costume, however, nowadays, people only wear traditional costume during special celebrations (these are often agricultural festivals such as the end of the harvest season) and historical parades.

 Famous Italian Stories or Epics

-Italy is full of history so every battle field, castle, city tower and stone, basically carries its own small story and some very peculiar legend.
-A very famous one is the legend of Azzurrina (the little blue one), the daughter of the Rossena (a small village of the North closed to the city of Reggio Emilia and Modena) Castle porter.
-She was called Azzurina because of her odd features: she was a beautiful little girl with exceptionally fair skin and blue long hair.
-Because of her strange hair colour no other kid want to play with her so she was often seen playing alone in the shadow of the castle court yard.
-One day a very sudden and heavy summer storm hit the valley and from that day she disappeared.
-All the castle was in despair because she was such a sweet little child that nobody couldn’t help to love and her parents spend the rest of their life looking for her everywhere and asking for news to the merchants that travel the main road.
-However, still today, when summer storm put and end to the warmest summer days, some people could still hear the sound of a child laughing and playing around the castle court yard.
+Italy is full of history so every battlefield, castle, city tower and stone, basically carries its own story or some very peculiar legend.
+A very famous one is the legend of Azzurrina (the little blue one), the daughter of the Rossena Castle porter.
+She was called Azzurina because of her odd features: she was a beautiful little girl with exceptionally fair skin and long, blue hair.
+Because of her strange hair colour none of the other kids wanted to play with her, so she was often seen playing alone in the shadow of the castle courtyard.
+One day a sudden and heavy summer storm hit the valley and from that day she disappeared.
+All the castle was in despair because she was such a sweet little child that nobody could help but love her, and her parents spent the rest of their lives looking for her everywhere.
+They often asked the merchants that travelled the main road for news.
+Still today, when a summer storm puts an end to the warmest summer days, some people can still hear the sound of a child laughing and playing around the castle courtyard.

 Italian Children’s Games